christophgil/bash_builtin_SQL_DB/README.md

 ## Summary

-Bash is the default command line interface for Apple MacOSX, Linux, OpenSolaris and several BSDs.
-Using SQL databases intensively in Bash scripts is slow because there is no integrated driver as in other programming languages.
+Bash is the most widely used UNIX shell.
+Using SQL databases intensively in Bash scripts is slow because there is no integrated command for accessing SQL databases as in other programming languages.

-The CLI programs /usr/bin/psql or /usr/bin/sqlite3 are called for each query.
-There is a large overhead.
-External programs  are started to establish a transient connection to the database.
-Less delay  comes from  capturing the output which involves the system call fork().
+Since the CLI programs /usr/bin/psql or /usr/bin/sqlite3 are called for each query, there is a large overhead.

 cg_sqlite and cg_psql are fast bash-builtins for SQLite and Postgresql with less overhead.

-Please send a request-for-feature if you need a Bash builtin for other database systems like MySQL.
+Other DBs like  MySQL and  DB2 are not (yet) supported.
+You can send a request-for-feature.

 ## Status

-It seems to work, but needs more testing.
+It seems to work.
+Not extensively tested yet.

 ## Benchmarks

 Run SQL_benchmark.sh without parameter for  instructions.